sddevelopment-be/penguin-pragmatic-patterns/content/en/about.md

 +++
 title = "Approach"
 order = 1
-pubdate = "2023-08-26"
+pubdate = "2024-09-14"
 image = "sense_making_meta_model"
 summary = "This page is designed to introduce and explain the unique framework through which the site's information is organized and delivered, setting the stage for deeper exploration into the topics covered."
 +++

-Over the years, I have consumed numerous books, articles, and videos to enhance my skills as a technical professional.
+Over the years, we have consumed numerous books, articles, and videos to enhance our skills as a technical professional.
 Some lessons have been invaluable on my professional journey, while others have been less helpful.
-Through discussions with fellow software professionals, I have noticed a lack of common ground within our industry.
+Through discussions with fellow software professionals, we've noticed a lack of common ground within our industry.
 Unlike more mature professions, such as woodworking, medicine, law, or politics, software development is a relatively young field.